 Research has found that there is a strong association between the style of parenting and children’s aggression13.

 In studies, authoritarian parenting style, coercive disciplinary style, psychological control and lack of empathy are found to be associated with preschool children’s relationally hurtful behavior14.

 Researchers notice that individual differences in temperament seem to be associated to aggression in children.
 They have found that children with difficult temperament tend to have aggressive tendencies and display less prosocial interactions15.

 Although the exact mechanism is unclear, adults who were exposed to verbal aggression in the family during adolescence are more likely to show similar aggression to their romantic partners16.

 A number of studies have also found that the school setting, including norms about behavior and climate, are highly correlated with students’ academic and behavioral outcomes.
 The low involvement of teachers in relational conflicts could send the signal that relationally aggressive behaviors in adolescents are normal and are temporary17.
 As a result middle schoolers believe they can engage in such behavior without repercussion.

 Negative effects on victims of relational aggression

-Relational aggressive behaviors can affect the victim’s social, academic, and psychological well-being20.
-The victims of such bullying behavior tend to suffer from anxiety, lack of self-esteem and depression21, which, in turn, is associated with suicidal ideation.
+Relational aggressive behaviors can affect the victim’s social, academic, and psychological well-being19.
+The victims of such bullying behavior tend to suffer from anxiety, lack of self-esteem and depression20, which, is associated with suicidal ideations.